-We have adopted a process of structured judgement review in order to systematically and consistently scrutinise the care provided to patients.
-We continue to commit to a programme of education and training for key senior clinicians in the methodology associated with structure judgement reviews and use the opportunity to increase safety and reliability as well as promote the adoption of improvement methodology to make real changes to practice.
+We have adopted a process of structured judgement review in order to systematically and consistently scrutinise the care provided to patients and therefore use the opportunity to increase safety and reliability as well as promote the adoption of improvement methodology to make real changes to practice.

-This policy contributes to the systems and processes already established within the Trust and whilst it formally commits the organisation to a process of learning from deaths which occur whilst patients are within our care, it serves to augment organisational learning and compliments the established clinical governance, patient safety and quality improvement procedures including those around Serious Incident investigation and clinical audit.
+This policy contributes to the systems and processes already established within the Trust and whilst it formally commits the organisation to a process of learning from deaths which occur whilst patients are within our care, it serves to augment organisational learning and compliments the established clinical governance, patient safety and quality improvement procedures including those around the Patient Safety Incident Response Framework (PSIRF) and clinical audit.

 This policy seeks to strengthen and develop our partnership approach to information sharing and joint learning.
-We recognise that opportunities for system based learning should be actively sought and that working in isolation is detrimental to patients.
-We will work with our partners across the healthcare system in the North West to proactively share information and collaborate with the aim of supporting system level and cross-agency learning and improvement.
+We recognise that opportunities for system-based learning should be actively sought and that working in isolation is detrimental to patients.
+We will work with our partners across the healthcare system in the North West to proactively share information and collaborate with the aim of supporting system level and cross-agency learning and improvement in accordance with the PSIRF principles.
 This is not a new commitment, but through the implementation of this policy we will seek to formalise the arrangements we currently have with our partners and commit to a central role within the health system of the North West in learning from the deaths of patients in our care.

-Policy on Learning from Deaths Page: 8 Author: Consultant Paramedic (Medical Directorate) Version: 1.1 Date of Approval: 27 th November 2019 Status: Final Date of Issue: January 2022 Date of Review Dec 2023
+Policy on Learning from Deaths Page: 8 Author: Consultant Paramedic (Medical Directorate) Version: 1.3 Date of Approval: March 2024 Status: Final Date of Issue: March 2024 Date of Review March 2027